How Do I Manage Chatbot Session Data Using DynamoDB?

 of type string (S

-). - We set the billing mode to
+). - The billing mode is set to

 PROVISIONED

-with read and write capacity units set to 5. - Tags are added to the table for better organization and management.
+with read and write capacity units of 5. - Tags are applied for resource management and organization.

-We successfully created a DynamoDB table using Pulumi to manage session data for chatbots.
-This table is configured with a primary key for session IDs and provisioned throughput settings.
-The table is tagged for easy identification and management.
+In this guide, we demonstrated how to set up a DynamoDB table using Pulumi to manage chatbot session data effectively.
+The table is configured with a primary key for session IDs and appropriate throughput settings, ensuring efficient data handling.
+With tagging, the table is easily identifiable and manageable, making it a robust solution for chatbot session management.

 Deploy this code